 - Improve User Experience - Your website's home page is not always the best landing site for new visitors looking for specific information.
 Indeed, someone searching for a specific answer to a query may very well land on your home page, fail to find what they were looking for, and bounce back to the SERPs.
 It doesn't matter that three clicks in was a stunning article that could answer all of their questions.
 Deep linking allows you to bring visitors directly to the information they crave, improving their user experience and increasing the likelihood that they will explore your website and ultimately return again for more.

 - Inspire New Content - Deep links can help you recognize the content on your site that is getting the most attention.
 By tracking content that is receiving the most links, you can get a good indication of topics that are of interest to your visitors, and that can drive the creation of new content.
 Using Open Site Explorer to gauge your "top pages" can help here.

 This All Sounds Good, but How?

 You could also reach out to our team.
-We’ve built links on some high value sites such as Glamour, Lifehack, and DigitalJournal for our clients.
+We've built links on high authority websites such as Glamour, Lifehack, Forbes, and many others for our clients.